 To initiate the process of applying to the clinical experience, you will need to attend the application meetings that are held in advance of your clinical experience semester.
 If you plan to have your clinical experience in a fall semester, these meetings typically take place in the early weeks of the preceding spring semester (January).
 If you plan to have your clinical experience in a spring semester, the meetings typically take place in the late weeks of the preceding spring semester (April).

 - Teacher Candidate – NKU student who is placed in an accredited school(s) for 16 weeks for supervised mentoring.

-- Cooperating Teacher – A qualified professional who mentors and evaluates the student teacher.
+- P-12 Clinical Educator (Cooperating Teacher) – A qualified professional who mentors and evaluates the student teacher.

-- University Supervisor – A university representative who assesses and recommends the grade.
+- University Clinical Educator (University Supervisor) – A university representative who assesses and recommends the grade.

-- Coordinator of Clinical Experiences – Assists student teachers through application process, placement, and final assessment.
+- Director of Clinical Experiences – Assists student teachers through application process, placement, and final assessment.